ka9q/ka9q-radio/README.md

 'control' controls and displays the status of a selected receiver channel.
 It can also dynamically create and delete receiver channel instances.
-The 'control' program uses a flexible and extensible control/status protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
+The 'control' program uses a flexible and extensible metadata protocol that could be (and I hope will be) implemented by much more sophisticated user interfaces.
 Various utilities are provided to record or play back signal streams, compress PCM audio into Opus, pipe a stream into digital demodulators, etc.